vinayak2405/shaaray/README.md

-# ShaaRay Group - Lighting Solutions Landing Page
+# Shaaray Group - Lighting Solutions Landing Page

-A modern, responsive landing page for ShaaRay Group, a startup specializing in import and export of household, commercial, and industrial lighting solutions.
+A modern, responsive landing page for Shaaray Group, a startup specializing in import and export of household, commercial, and industrial lighting solutions.

 ## 🌟 Features